higherkindness/mu-scala/docs/src/main/tut/references.md

 ## Comparing HTTP and RPC

 This is not specifically about [mu].
-Very often our microservices architectures are based on `HTTP` where perhaps, it is not the best glue to connect them, and [RPC] services might fit better.
+Very often our microservices architectures are based on `HTTP` but perhaps it is not the best glue to connect them, and [RPC] services might be a better fit.

 [Metrifier] is a project where we compare, in different bounded ecosystems, `HTTP` and `RPC`.
-And it turns out RPC is usually faster than HTTP.
-If you're interested in learning more, we encourage to take a look at the documentation.
+It turns out RPC is usually faster than HTTP.
+If you're interested in learning more, we encourage you to take a look at the documentation.

 ## Next Steps

-If you want to delve deeper into [mu], we have a complete example at the [examples] module, which is based on the [Route Guide Demo](https://grpc.io/docs/tutorials/basic/java.html#generating-client-and-server-code) originally shared by the [gRPC Java Project](https://github.com/grpc/grpc-java/tree/6ea2b8aacb0a193ac727e061bc228b40121460e3/examples/src/main/java/io/grpc/examples/routeguide).
+If you want to dive deeper into [mu], we have a complete example at the [examples] module, which is based on the [Route Guide Demo](https://grpc.io/docs/tutorials/basic/java.html#generating-client-and-server-code) originally shared by the [gRPC Java Project](https://github.com/grpc/grpc-java/tree/6ea2b8aacb0a193ac727e061bc228b40121460e3/examples/src/main/java/io/grpc/examples/routeguide).

 [RPC]: https://en.wikipedia.org/wiki/Remote_procedure_call
 [HTTP/2]: https://http2.github.io/